-The result can be recalled by pressing $\ensuremath{\textbf{ENTER}}$ push-button.
+The result is displayed on the screen for 20 s.
+The result can be recalled by pressing ENTER push-button.

 - Double lead measurement is possible when a test lead other that the lead with a mains socket is selected. - Remaining issues connected with the measurements as well as the messages displayed are the same as those described for measurements in L-N circuit or L-L circuit.